 Priority 2 – Heating

-- conversion of economy 7 to high efficiency electrical storage system where gas and oil are not possible
+- converting Economy 7 to high efficiency electrical storage system, only where gas and oil are not possible

 - is over 65

-- has a child under 16 years of age
+- has a child in receipt of child benefit

 Priority 3 - Windows